helium/HIP/0007-managing-hip-process.md

 projects.

-Specifically we aim to achieve rough consensus around this process with Helium Inc (as the primary developer of nearly all core Helium software), hotspot owners, and the newly-formed [DeWi Alliance](https://dewi.org), which plans to commit time & money to community governance in the Helium ecosystem.
+Specifically we aim to achieve rough consensus around this process with Helium Inc (as the primary developer of nearly all core Helium software), Hotspot owners, and the newly-formed [DeWi Alliance](https://dewi.org), which plans to commit time & money to community governance in the Helium ecosystem.